 - The Sumatra chicken is hardy in the winter.
 This breed can withstand cold temperatures.
 They are also heat tolerant.
 Both of these characteristics are important when planning the living space for Sumatra chickens.

-Although they do not produce a great number of eggs, they are an excellent ornamental bird.
+Although they do not produce a great number of eggs, they are excellent ornamental birds.
 The Sumatra chicken is a beautiful graceful bird.
 More work needs to be done to make sure that this breed is seen a hundred years from now.